unytics/airbyte_serverless/README.md

 ### [OPTIONAL] Generate sample `configured_catalog` to choose which data to move

 In the above example, if you set `configured_catalog` to `None`, the connector will try to move all the data it can to your destination.
 You may want to define which `stream` you want to sync.
-To do so, the easiest is to generate a sample `configured_catalog`
+To do so, the easiest is to generate a sample `configured_catalog` and adapt it.

 ```python
 from simple_airbyte.sources import AirbyteSource